-Springfield, MO Pedestrian and Bicyclist Accident Attorneys
+Springfield, MO Pedestrian & Bicyclist Accident Attorneys

 Representing Injured Pedestrians and Bicyclists

 Pedestrians and bicyclists are vulnerable to traffic-related injuries.
 Each year, tens of thousands of pedestrians and bicyclists are injured in motor vehicle accidents across the United States.
 Despite efforts to make cities more bicycle and pedestrian-friendly, thousands of people are killed in preventable roadway crashes.
+Understanding the risks these individuals face is crucial in advocating for their safety and rights.

 Pedestrian and Bicycle Accident Statistics

 According to the Department of Transportation Federal Highway Administration (FHWA), over 5,000 pedestrians and 800 bicyclists are killed in traffic accidents each year.
+This highlights the continual need for awareness and infrastructure improvements to safeguard these road users.

 The most recent data available from the National Highway Traffic Safety Administration (NHTSA) indicates: